By Marcin Wojtyczka

 - Drop the foresail(s)

-- If the MOB is unconscious you will have to approach closer so that you can reach the causality
+- If the MOB is unconscious approach closer to be able to reach the causality

-MOB and prevention methods are described in great details in this article.
+MOB and prevention methods are described in great detail in this article.

 Abandoning ship

-The decision to abandon ship is usually very difficult.
-In some instances, people have perished in their liferaft while their abandoned vessel managed to stay afloat.
+The decision to abandon a ship is usually very difficult.
+In some instances, people have perished in their liferaft while their abandoned vessels managed to stay afloat.
 Other cases indicate that people waited too long to successfully get clear of a floundering boat.

 Steps: